Overview

 Experience

-Patrick served as lead trial counsel in a class action (Karr v.
+In December 2022, Patrick served as lead trial counsel in a class action (Karr v.
 Kansas City Life Insurance Co., 1916-CV26645) brought on behalf of more than 8,000 current and former policy owners for overcharges to the cash values of their universal life insurance policies.
-After two hours of deliberations, a unanimous Jackson County, Missouri jury awarded $28.4 million in December 2022 to a class of Missouri owners of universal life insurance products issued by Kansas City Life.
+After two hours of deliberations, a unanimous Jackson County, Missouri jury awarded $28.4 million to a class of Missouri owners of universal life insurance products issued by Kansas City Life.
 The jury awarded full damages on all three counts of breach of contract, which alleged Kansas City Life systematically overcharged the class of policyholders over the past 30 years.
+The jury verdicts were affirmed on appeal and the appellate court reversed the trial court and awarded prejudgment interest, bringing the total judgment --with pre and post judgment interest- to over $48 million (Karr v.
+Kansas City Life Insurance Co, WD 86550 September 24, 2024).

-In November 2022, Patrick reached a nationwide settlement in the United States with Lely in litigation related to its robotic milking system, the Lely Astronaut A4 (“A4”).
+In November 2022, Patrick reached a $121 million nationwide settlement with Lely in litigation related to its robotic milking system, the Lely Astronaut A4 (“A4”).
 Originally filed in February 2020, the class-action case (Kruger et. al. v.
 Lely North America, Inc.) alleged that the A4 robotic milking system did not operate as represented, including that it did not offer the lowest cost of ownership, did not achieve the promised milk production, and suffered from defects that adversely affected cow health, milk production and quality.
-The terms of the settlement were agreed upon after nearly three years of litigation and if preliminary approval is granted will provide substantial financial relief to a class of approximately 400 dairy farmers who purchased or leased new A4 robotic milkers, which were sold in the U.S. from 2011 to 2018.
+The terms of the settlement were agreed upon after nearly three years of litigation and all of the class of approximately 400 dairy farmers who purchased or leased new A4 robotic milkers, which were sold in the U.S. from 2011 to 2018, participated in the largest robotic milking settlement in the United States.

 On July 20, 2022, Patrick secured final approval of a $55 million settlement in Bishop v.
 DeLaval Inc., 5:19-cv-06129.
 Originally filed in November 2019, the lawsuit alleged the Classic model of DeLaval’s voluntary milking system (“VMS”) was defective and failed to perform as represented and advertised in the company’s marketing; specifically alleging that the system did not meet industry standard, had serious design defects, and that DeLaval fraudulently misrepresented and concealed these issues.
 During more than two years of litigation, DeLaval vehemently denied any wrongdoing.
 But after nearly 40 depositions and the production of millions of pages of documents DeLaval agreed to a settlement of $55 million, providing substantial financial relief to a nationwide class of approximately 185 dairy farmers who installed the VMS system.